 verification cycles, deployment, troubleshooting, and operations?
 As an

 example, when I look at OpenWhisk, I see NodeJS, Swift and ... wait for it...
 Docker.
 There is your server in serverless, unless you are keen on retooling your entire shop around one of those two programming languages.
+Updated on 7/29: OpenWhisk has added support for Java since this post was originally written, but you definitely don't want to know how it is implemented behind the curtains.

 the peril of offering anecdotes in lieu of an actual study, some of the